django-cms/django-cms/docs/user/reference/page_admin.rst

 document `<head>`.
 This is not displayed on the page, but is used for example by search engines for indexing and to show a summary of page content.
 It can also be used by other Django applications for similar purposes.
+Description is restricted by the number of characters the search engines actually use to show content.

 =================
 Advanced settings